 Our strategy for securing that people are not exploited making Icebug products has relied heavily on working directly with a few good footwear factories, and second-tier suppliers for key components, spending a lot of time on site, checking that conditions are acceptable.
 In September 2022 we just restarted visits from Icebugs HQ staff that has been paused during the Covid pandemic.

 Factories must have a high standard to get operation permits from government and to pass third-party audits.
 They also have to create an inviting environment for the workers.
 Our factories are all high level in workmanship quality, proper safety and cleaning systems.
-Workers have strong unions and can affect their daily working times, the company lunch menu, salaries and healthcare.
-Workers live with their families and commute either with their scooters or public transportation.
+Workers live with their families in the local community and commute either with their scooters or public transportation.